clintonboys/clintonboys.github.io/_posts/2015-01-25-aus-election-model-7.md

 Newspoll data is all available on their website in a fairly accessible form.
 Morgan data is also available but hidden in single media releases for each poll so it's a bit of a pain.
 The other pollsters are much more opaque with their data.
 Galaxy was helpful and actually responded to an email request with a whole bunch of data.

 I'm keeping all the code for my model on a Github repository [here](https://github.com/clintonboys/emma-chisit).
-I've called the model Emma Chisit.
+I've called the model [*Emma Chisit*](https://en.m.wiktionary.org/wiki/Emma_Chisit).

 After spending countless hours scraping polls, I was ready to build the poll weight calculator.
 Because I'm on a bit of an object-oriented binge at the moment, I decided to do it this way.
 First we create a poll class, and then a special inheritance for elections.